 Reimagining How and Where Fresh Food is Grown.

 We are a fresh food company farming with the future in mind.
-We build and operate sustainable greenhouses in cities across America, where we grow our year-round supply of local produce.
-Local cultivation and regional distribution help us deliver our products quickly after being harvested to ensure they are fresh tasting, nutritionally dense and long-lasting.
-Our farms are unconventional.
-But so is our commitment to taste, quality and sustainability.
+We build and operate sustainable greenhouses across America, growing delicious leafy greens and herbs that are always in season.
+We deliver our greens quickly after being harvested so they’re always fresh tasting, long-lasting and as nutritious as possible.

 We are farmers that live in apartments.
 We see green fields where others see gray.
 We fuel blooming communities where others fear urban decay.
 And we grow the freshest produce on earth.
 Most of all we know that the crunch of fresh, local, sustainably-grown food sets off a chain reaction of good things in the world.
 We are Gotham Greens and we grow the most extraordinarily fresh food in extraordinarily fresh places.

 Sustainability isn’t just about being smarter.
 It means changing the way we think.
-Working indoors means we can grow more produce (per square foot per year) than possible with conventional farming.
+Working indoors means we can grow more produce (per square foot per year) than is possible with conventional farming.
 Plus, a unique hydroponic greenhouse technology means using less land, less water and less energy, while producing less pollution and less waste.

 Our latest greenhouses are advanced, data-driven, climate-controlled facilities — the most efficient production systems available today.
-These greenhouses are some of the highest-yielding farms around, and use less energy, less land and less water than other farming techniques.
+These greenhouses are some of the highest-yielding farms around and use less energy, less land and less water than other farming techniques.
 Plus, advancements in machine learning and data analysis allow us to monitor our crop’s health and progress, so we can deliver a fresher, more delicious product.
 Happy greens make happy people.

+While there are many ways to farm responsibly and sustainably, our approach is designed to bring the farm closer to you.
 Building greenhouses next to large urban populations and distributing regionally allows us to reduce transportation time, fuel consumption and associated emissions.
 Our greens get where they’re going faster, stay fresh longer (like, a lot longer), retain more of their nutrients and reduce food waste.

 Our produce isn’t the best because of how we grow, it’s the best because of who grows it.
 Our greenhouses are built upon the collective values, talents and energy of our diverse team.
 While our technology has redefined urban agriculture, our dedicated farmers are the real secret to producing and delivering delicious fresh food, from seed to store.